marando/phpSOFA/README.md

  done   | Tdbtt   | Convert TDB to TT
         | Tf2a    | Decompose hms into radians
         | Tf2d    | Decompose hms into days
-        | Tr      | Transpose r-matrix
+ done   | Tr      | Transpose r-matrix
-        | Trxp    | Product of transpose of r-matrix and p-vector
-        | Trxpv   | Product of transpose of r-matrix and pv-vector
+ done   | Trxp    | Product of transpose of r-matrix and p-vector done   | Trxpv   | Product of transpose of r-matrix and pv-vector
         | Tttai   | Convert TT to TAI
         | Tttcg   | Convert TT to TCG
         | Tttdb   | Convert TT to TDB
         | Ttut1   | Convert TT to UT1
- done   | Utctai  | Convert UTC to TAI
-        | Utcut1  | Convert UTC to UT1
+ done   | Utctai  | Convert UTC to TAI done   | Utcut1  | Convert UTC to UT1
         | Ut1tai  | Convert UT1 to TAI
         | Ut1tt   | Convert UT1 to TT
         | Ut1utc  | Convert UT1 to UTC